canonical/microk8s-benchmarks/scripts/scale-test/README.md

 ```

 ### 2. Microk8s cluster

-Once the vSphere controller has been setup, you can use the `setup_cluster.py` script to create a Microk8s cluster on a new juju model.
+Once a juju controller has been setup, you can use the `setup_cluster.py` script to create a Microk8s cluster on a new juju model.
 By default, it will create a single-node cluster on the `microk8s` namespace.
 However:

 ```bash
 python scripts/scale-test/setup_cluster.py -m "mycluster" --nodes 10 --control-plane 3